09-29-2015 (Newsletter Issue 15/15)

 Trademark protection may be acquired for all distinctive and graphically representable signs, such as words, names, acronyms, letters, numbers, devices, holograms, colours, combinations or shades of colours, three-dimensional forms, the three dimensional form of a good or its packaging, sound marks and any combination of the mentioned signs.

-The following trademark types may be registered: trade marks, service marks, collective marks, certification marks, trade names and titles of establishment.
+The following trademark types may be registered: trade marks, service marks, collective marks, certification marks.

 The application needs to be filed before the Hungarian Intellectual Property Office.